Meghan was in Glamour Magazine.

 Prior to Freed Marcroft, Meghan spent five years as Counsel to the Hartford Steam Boiler where she managed the Company’s litigation and negotiated settlements in complex disputes across the country.
 (Her favorite kind of boiler is a black liquor recovery boiler.)
 Earlier in her career, Meghan was associated with the firms of Shipman & Goodwin and Bingham McCutchen.

-In 2013, Meghan was named a Hartford Business Journal 40 Under Forty winner, a Connecticut Law Tribune New Leader of the Law and included on the New England Super Lawyers® Rising Star list for general litigation, and again in 2014 for her estate planning work.
+In 2013, Meghan was named a Hartford Business Journal 40 Under Forty winner, and a Connecticut Law Tribune New Leader of the Law.
+In 2013 she was included on the New England Super Lawyers® Rising Star list for general litigation, and again in 2014 for her estate planning work.
 In 2014 the Connecticut Women’s Education and Legal Fund (CWEALF) named her one of 40 Women for the Next 40 Years.

 Strive mightily, but eat and drink as friends.